Monday to Friday

 0 €

-The conversion bonus is a benefit which, as a reminder, can be combined with the ecological bonus.
-It encourages you to electrify your vehicles, with grants ranging from €6,000 for an electric car to €10,000 for an electric van.
+La conversion premium is a benefit that can be combined with the environmental bonus.
+It encourages you to electrify your vehicles by offering you assistance ranging from €6,000 for an electric car to €10,000 for an electric light commercial vehicle.

 This is in return for scrapping your old polluting cars with a Crit'Air 3 sticker or higher.
-However, certain conditions must be met to qualify for this assistance:
+However, certain conditions must be met to qualify for this aid:

-• vehicles with a Crit'air 3 sticker or higher.
+- vehicles with a Crit'air 3 sticker or more.

-Having analyzed the benefits of the transition to electric cars for a company, it's time to look at the steps you need to take to make it a success.
+Having analysed the benefits of the transition to electric cars for a company, it's time to look at the steps that need to be taken to make it a success.

 Audit your vehicle fleet